Dual-Language Immersion Programs

 Statistical Findings

-Positive effect on fluency
+Positive effect on reading scores in grade 5

-Positive effect on comprehension
+Positive effect on reading scores in grade 8

 More Intervention Details